COMP4651-24fall/project-group-1/README.md

 Figure 2: Amazon X-Ray Trace Details

 Additionally, the capture the trend and long-term performance of the metrics, AWS CloudWatch is used to display metrics over a period of time.
-A CloudWatch dashboard (Lambda Insights, see figure) is created for monitoring the performance of a 1-hour testing, where lambda is called every 30 seconds continuously.
+A CloudWatch dashboard (Lambda Insights, see figure) is created for monitoring the performance of a 30 minutes testing, where lambda is called every 30 seconds continuously.
+The testing is initiated through `performance_test.py`

 <img width="852" alt="fig3" src="https://github.com/user-attachments/assets/c097b27e-8865-4c5a-9aee-e896c2170d6e">